 STEP 6: Click the DestinationDatabase option and select the database you want to use.
 For Transfer SQL Server Stored Procedures in the SSIS example, we choose [Duplicate AdventureWorks2014].

 STEP 7: If you require to copy all the objects (views, function, stored procedures, tables) from the source database, then set the CopyAllObjects option to True.
 In this example, We are going to send Stored Procedures only.
 So we leave it to default False.

-If we set the CopyAllObjects option to False, the following property ObjectsToCopy will get enabled.
+If we set the CopyAllObjects option to False, the following property ObjectsToCopy will be enabled.

 STEP 8: Click on the ObjectsToCopy property to configure it.
 ObjectsToCopy property will explore many options of the Transfer SQL Server Objects Task.
 Let us concentrate on options that belong to or are related to this example.
-In this SSIS objects Task example, Our requirement is transferring the SQL Server Stored Procedures.
-So we have to understand options such as CopyAllStoredProcedures and StoredProceduresList.
+In this SSIS objects Task example, we require transferring the SQL Server Stored Procedures.
+So, we have to understand options such as CopyAllStoredProcedures and StoredProceduresList.

 STEP 9: Click on the StoredProceduresList option and click on the collections.
 Once you click on the (…) button beside Collections, it will open the Select Stored Procedures window to select the available ones from the source connection.

 We are selecting all of them for this example, but you can try different options.

 STEP 10: Click ok to close the Select Stored Procedures window, then click ok to finish configuring the Transfer SQL Server Objects Task.

 Let us run the package to see whether we successfully transferred them from source to destination.